 As David brings this hymn of praise to a close, he turns our attention to the company with which he worships.
 First, there are angels, the ministering servants of God Most High who, having might and power, use their strength to do God’s word, obeying all God commands.
 Their efforts are devoted to obedience, and thus they bless the Lord with their lives.

 Then, there are the hosts, the ministers, the vast array of heavenly beings whose delight is to manifest the glory of God by acting upon God’s intent, fulfilling His purposes accomplishing in their sphere of influence the nuances of God’s will.

-So, David writes, “Bless the Lord, all his works, in all places of his dominion,” and I think of all the created order where God’s purpose is fulfilled by the very existence of what He created, birds being birds, flowers being flowers, dirt being dirt, and I learn something.
-I learn that God’s glory is manifest and magnified when I am as I was created to be, faithful, obedient, and satisfied with God’s will.
+So David writes, “Bless the Lord, all his works, in all places of his dominion,” and I think of all the created order where God’s purpose is fulfilled by the very existence of what He created—birds being birds, flowers being flowers, dirt being dirt—and I learn something.
+I learn that God’s glory is manifested and magnified when I am as I was created to be: faithful, obedient, and satisfied with God’s will.

 The question then arises, with whom do I keep company?
-Do I, with the company of angels, use my might to do his word, and thus bless the Lord?
+Do I, with the company of angels, use my might to do his Word, and thus bless the Lord?
 Do I, with the company of the hosts and ministers of God delight not merely to know God’s will but to do it?
-Do I, with the company of creation, manifest the wisdom and sovereignty of His dominion by submission to the purpose and intent for which he created me, which Paul describes to the Ephesian Christians as being “to the praise of His glory,” and which David expresses as “Bless the LORD, O my soul, and all that is within me, bless His holy name?”
+Do I, with the company of creation, manifest the wisdom and sovereignty of His dominion by submitting to the purpose and intent for which he created me?
+Paul described it to the Ephesian Christians as being “to the praise of His glory,” and David expressed it saying, “Bless the LORD, O my soul, and all that is within me, bless His holy name!”

 What company do you keep in this matter of blessing the LORD?